Whatsapp Icon

 Integrative treatment for NETs emphasizes not just survival, but thriving, offering patients a pathway to manage their condition and maintain a better quality of life through the course of their treatment.

-Please note: The information provided here is for educational purposes only and should not be considered as medical advice.
+Please note: The information provided here is for educational purposes only and should not be considered medical advice.
 Always consult with a healthcare professional for medical advice and treatment options.

 Supplements Commonly Used During Neuroendocrine Tumor Treatment

 Individuals diagnosed with neuroendocrine tumors (NETs) often seek complementary ways to support their health along with conventional treatments.
-Supplements can play a pivotal role in this regard, although its crucial to consult with a healthcare professional before starting any new supplement regimen to ensure they do not interfere with your treatment plan.
+Supplements can play a pivotal role in this regard, although it's crucial to consult with a healthcare professional before starting any new supplement regimen to ensure they do not interfere with your treatment plan.
 Here's a look at several supplements that are commonly considered by patients dealing with neuroendocrine tumors.

 Vitamin D

-Vitamin D is essential for bone health, immune function, and has been studied for its potential effects on cancer outcomes.
+Vitamin D is essential for bone health, and immune function, and has been studied for its potential effects on cancer outcomes.
 Patients with NETs, especially those with bone metastases or taking certain medications that affect bone density, might benefit from vitamin D levels monitoring and supplementation if levels are found to be low.

 Omega-3 Fatty Acids